stinkytroll/tech264-cloud-linux/azure/azure_notes.md

 2. **Create** your shiny new NVA.

 ## Route Tables
+Used to define how network traffic is directed within a network and between different networks.

 1. Select **tech264** resource group.
 2. For **Region**, Select **UK South**.